IllinoisLegalAidOnline/website-docs/docs/source/tableau_ga_core_data.rst

 ===============================
-Tableau Workbook: GA Core data
+Content Metrics in Tableau
 ===============================

-The GA core data report can be accessed on our `tableau cloud <https://prod-useast-b.online.tableau.com/#/site/ilaootis/workbooks/2904895/views>`_.
+The core content metrics can be accessed on our `tableau cloud <https://prod-useast-b.online.tableau.com/#/site/ilaootis/workbooks/2904895/views>`_.

 This core data set can be filtered geographically only down to a region (state) level.

 .. toctree::
    :maxdepth: 1

+   tab_content_lc_views
    tab_content_lcv